serebrov/edX_cs50_final/README.md

 * Level.lua - main game logic, parses level definition and manages updates and rendering
 * Entity.lua - base class for movable entities (currently only player)
   * EntityWithState.lua - entity with state machine
-* Player.lua - the game characher
+* Player.lua - the game characer, extends `EntityWithState`
 * Tile.lua - base tile class, map tiles, exit tile, "no tile" (empty space)
 * states/ folder - game and player states

 # Possible future improvements

+* Add sounds for events (pickup the diamond, killed by the rock or dimond, exit level)
 * Better graphics and sound
 * The player can move rocks
 * Extra life is given when collected N diamonds